-The product has been extensively optimized through design and manufacturing process to increase coverage in hard-to-sequence regions for a more uniform and complete exome.
-Based on KOL feedback, Roche Sequencing scientists created the KAPA HyperExome Probes, a sequencing efficient design with actionable and well-annotated content.
+The product has been extensively optimized through design and manufacturing processes to increase coverage in hard-to-sequence regions for a more uniform and complete exome.
+Based on customer feedback, Roche Sequencing scientists created the KAPA HyperExome Probes, a sequencing efficient design with actionable and well-annotated content.

 KAPA HyperExome Probes are targeting the GRCh38/hg38 genome assembly (coordinates for hg19 annotation are also provided) by covering the CCDS, RefSeq, Ensembl, GENCODE and ClinVar genomic databases in an efficient ~43 Mb capture target size, including 387 sample tracking SNPs to streamline sample identity tracking throughout the WES workflow.

 The design and annotation files provide information about genomic regions covered by the capture probes and the genes included in these regions.